• Skip to primary navigation

 An Alternative to Cutting Thin Slices:

-If your knife skills aren’t great, or you’re worried about cutting yourself, you can cut the slightly defrosted tuna into 1 inch pieces, cover them with plastic wrap, and pound flat with a mallet.
+If you're having difficulty cutting the tuna into thin slices, you can cut the (slightly defrosted) tuna into 1 inch pieces, cover them with plastic wrap, and pound them flat with a mallet.

 If You Don't Like Raw Fish: